litestar-org/polyfactory/docs/index.rst

 Polyfactory
 ===========

-Polyfactory is a simple and powerful mock data generation library.
+Polyfactory is a simple and powerful mock data generation library, based around type hints and supporting dataclasses, typed-dicts, Pydantic models and more.

 Installation
 ------------